world2enjoy/docker-java-web-app/README.md

 # java-web-app with docker

-Below are the steps to run a java app by deploying into tomcat and the tomcat is running inside a docker container.
+Below are the steps to run a java web app by deploying into tomcat and the tomcat is running inside a docker container.

 * clone the java code from this repository that contains the Dockerfile.
 Go to the repository directory.
 * maven build: `mvn clean verify -DskipTests`